Wonders of the West Coast of the Spitsbergen to King’s Bay

 D1: Welcoming guests at the end of the day, embarkation and overnight in Longyaerbyen.

-D2: Introduction to the cruise and safety instructions, followed by the discovery of the majestic Isfjorden fjord; first stopover in the beautiful bay of Colesbukta, a former Russian mining city.
+D2: Introduction to the cruise and safety instructions, followed by the discovery of the majestic Isfjorden fjord; first stopover in Ymerbukta or Trygghamna, approch and encounter with the first glacier.

 D3 to D9: We sail along the west coast until reaching King’s bay.